 NSDHL (NAD(P) Dependent Steroid Dehydrogenase-Like) is a Protein Coding gene.
-Diseases associated with NSDHL include ck syndrome and child syndrome.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include 3-beta-hydroxy-delta5-steroid dehydrogenase activity and sterol-4-alpha-carboxylate 3-dehydrogenase (decarboxylating) activity.
+Diseases associated with NSDHL include child syndrome and ck syndrome.
+Among its related pathways are Metabolism and Carbon metabolism.
+GO annotations related to this gene include oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor and 3-beta-hydroxy-delta5-steroid dehydrogenase activity.
 An important paralog of this gene is SDR42E2.

 UniProtKB/Swiss-Prot for NSDHL Gene